grbeno/sat-images/Readme.md

-## Satellite-images analyser program
+## Satellite-image analyzer program

-This is a Python based image analyser program to assess results by the color composition of images.
+This is a Python-based image analyzer program to assess results by the color composition of images.
 ## Methods:
 <br/>
  * Stainer - This method is based on greyscaled pixel analysis.<br/><br/>
- * Clustering - This method is based on K-means clustering<br/><br/>
+ * Clustering - This method is based on K-means clustering.<br/><br/>

 ## Run: